-Network Navigator - Dispatcher is a registered trademark of Novell, Inc. in the United States and other countries.
+Network Navigator - Dispatcher is a registered trademark of Novell, Inc. in the United States.

 Network Support Encyclopedia and NSE are trademarks of Novell, Inc.

 Network Support Encyclopedia Professional Volume and NSEPro are trademarks of Novell, Inc.

 NetWorld is a registered service mark of Novell, Inc. in the United States and other countries.